NEOM and Volocopter: First electric air taxi flight in Saudi Arabia

 NEOM and Volocopter share a joint vision of creating a better future through innovative, clean technology.
 As part of a multimodal transport system, electric air mobility reflects NEOM’s ambition to revolutionize mobility and transform people’s lives.
 In 2021, NEOM and Volocopter founded a joint venture to scale advanced air mobility, positioning NEOM as a collaborative, global living lab for the future of transportation.

-Christian Bauer, Chief Commercial Officer of Volocopter said: “It is beyond exciting to see our work from the past 18 months come to fruition.
+Christian Bauer, Chief Commercial Officer of Volocopter: “It is beyond exciting to see our work from the past 18 months come to fruition.
 As the first eVTOL aircraft to ever test in Saudi Arabia, we are proud to have lain the groundworks for our future collaboration here in NEOM.”

 The test campaign focused on the flight performance of the Volocopter aircraft in local climate and environmental conditions, as well as testing its integration into the local unmanned aircraft system traffic management (UTM) system.